Love variety? Pinery Provincial Park might be your ideal winter vacation spot.

 5. A heated Visitor Centre

-You can learn more about this dynamic shoreline by stoping in at our Visitor Centre, which is open 11:00 am through 3:00 pm on weekends and holidays throughout the winter season.
+You can learn more about this dynamic shoreline by stopping in at our Visitor Centre, which is open 10:00 am through 4:00 pm on weekends and holidays beginning February 5.

-Join one of our naturalist-led programs, including guided hikes, turtle talks, special screenings and much more.
-You can find the current activity schedule here.
+Join one of our naturalist-led programs, including guided hikes, turtle talks, and much more.
+You can find the current activity schedule posted within the park.

 6. Cabins, yurts, and campsites